-If a student repeats a course, both grades appear on the student's permanent record and are used to calculate the cumulative grade point average.
+If a student repeats a course, both grades appear on the student's permanent record and are used to calculate the cumulative grade point average and the MBA Program GPA.
+The MBA Program GPA appears on the degree audit.

-Repeated coursework credit hours are recognized only once toward fulfillment of MBA degree and professional certificate requirements.
+Repeated coursework is recognized only once toward fulfillment of MBA degree and professional certificate requirements.